If you’re looking to score the best deal on domestic flights when using your miles, you’re in the right place.

 And part of the beauty of Iberia Avios is that they’re so easy to earn.
 You can transfer points from Chase and American Express directly to your Iberia account.

-So any of the American Express cards that earn Membership Rewards points or the Chase Sapphire Preferred, with a 60,000-mile signup bonus after spending $4,000 in three months, are a great way to earn miles that you could use to book these flights.
+So any of the American Express cards that earn Membership Rewards points or the Chase Sapphire Preferred Card, with a 60,000-mile signup bonus after spending $4,000 in three months, are a great way to earn miles that you could use to book these flights.

 Compared to big international trips and glamorous first class cabins, using miles to book short domestic hops may not be sexy.
 But domestic travel will be all the rage this summer and fall.
 And sometimes you just need a quick getaway – and want to do it on the cheap.